|

 and look blotchy.
 The fineness of the screen is called "Line Screen" and

-this type of printing is described as Line Screen.
+this type of printing is therefore described as Line Screen.
 To make a continuous tone

 black and white photograph reproduce properly it is standard convention that